VETERINARY ACUPUNCTURE

 Many chronic diseases our pets face today (think itchy skin and ears, obesity, diabetes in cats, pancreatitis, tummy upsets and more) can be vastly improved simply by improving the nutritional quality of their diet.
 There is increasing evidence to show that cancer growth is accelerated by feeding carbohydrate rich processed food.

-Raw (premade frozen or home prepared), homecooked, freeze dried raw, gently cooked, air dried, pasteurised, minimally processed, dry and canned diets and treats and can help you understand the labelling minefield and how to feed Raw Safely.
+I have a deep understanding and knowledge of alternatives to Ultra Processed Foods.
+For example, Raw (premade frozen or home prepared), homecooked, freeze dried raw, gently cooked, air dried.
+I can help you understand the labelling minefield and how to feed Raw Safely.

 I also advise on the multitude of food supplements marketed at pet owners and can help you understand the particular needs of your pet.